jahids/Node-Expressjs-Mysql-Crud-operation/README.md

 # node-express-mysql-crud
-A simple CRUD example for Node.js based on Express, MySQL and Jade template
+A simple CRUD example for Node.js based on Express, MySQL

 ## Installation
 Please clone or download this to your machine then hit :